-Fall is cranking into high gear, and according to the weather forecasters, winter is more than ready to jump into action very, very soon.
-Seems like it’s the perfect time for a totally toasty project that’s also a great gift idea.
-Today’s fleece scarf is super fast and easy thanks to edge-binding with Dritz® Fold-Over Elastic.
+When Fall and Winter weather starts cranking into high gear, it seems like the perfect time for a totally toasty project that’s also a great gift idea.
+This unique fleece scarf is super fast and easy thanks to edge-binding with fold-over elastic.
 We also added a lightweight zippered pocket on one end.
 Use it to hold essentials so you can keep those jacket or pants pockets free to stuff your hands.
 Brrrrrrrrrrrr!

 The sleek and simple design of this scarf helps make it a good choice for the guys on your list.
 We also selected a cool color palette with just a bit of colorful zing in the zipper for the pocket.
 However, we were all trying on the scarf and lovin’ it, and designing other options in our heads.

-You may have seen the multi-pocketed “cargo scarves” that are popular now.
+You may have seen the multi-pocketed “cargo scarves” that have been popular in recent years.
 Our cozy wrap would certainly fall into that category, although it’s much simpler, and we think – probably more comfortable to wear.

 Sewing Tools You Need